 7 Types of Evidence to Give Your Car Accident Injury Lawyer

 After you’ve been in a car accident, you may be thinking of filing a personal injury claim.
-If you decide to contact a lawyer to discuss your case, there are certain kinds of evidence you may need to provide.
+If you decide to contact a car accident lawyer to discuss your case, there are certain kinds of evidence you may need to provide.
 If you don’t have all of these types of evidence, your attorney can help you collect the rest.
 Here are 7 types of evidence you should give your car accident injury lawyer:

 1. Information Exchanged at the Scene